OWASP/www-project-developer-guide/draft/11-operations/04-modsecurity-crs.md

 ![CRS logo](../../../assets/images/logos/crs.png "OWASP CRS"){: .image-right }

-### 9.4 ModSecurity Core Rule Set
+### 9.4 OWASP CRS

-The OWASP ModSecurity [Core Rule Set][modcrs-project] (CRS) project is a set of generic attack detection rules for use with [ModSecurity][modsec] compatible web application firewalls such as [OWASP Coraza][coraza].
+The OWASP CRS[modcrs-project] project is a set of generic attack detection rules for use with [ModSecurity][modsec] compatible web application firewalls such as [OWASP Coraza][coraza].
 CRS is an OWASP [Flagship tool project][modcrs-project] and can be [downloaded][modcrs-download] for either Apache or IIS/Nginx web servers.

-#### What is the Core Rule Set?
+#### What is the CRS?

-The [Core Rule Set][modcrs] (CRS) are attack detection rules for use with [ModSecurity][modsec], [Coraza[coraza] and other ModSecurity compatible web application firewalls.
+The [CRS][modcrs] are attack detection rules for use with [ModSecurity][modsec], [Coraza][coraza] and other ModSecurity compatible web application firewalls.
 The CRS aims to protect web applications from a wide range of attacks with a minimum of false alerts.
 The CRS provides protection against many common attack categories, including those in the OWASP Top Ten.

 #### Why use it?

-If an organization is using a Coraza, ModSecurity or compatible Web Application Firewall (WAF) then it is very likely that the [Core Rule Set][modcrs] is already in use by this WAF.
+If an organization is using a Coraza, ModSecurity or compatible Web Application Firewall (WAF) then it is very likely that the [CRS][modcrs] is already in use by this WAF.
 The CRS provides the policy for the Coraza / Modsecurity engine so that traffic to a web application is inspected for various attacks and malicious traffic is blocked.

 #### How to use it

-The use of the Core Rule Set assumes that a ModSecurity, Coraza or compatible WAF has been installed.
+The use of the CRS assumes that a ModSecurity, Coraza or compatible WAF has been installed.
 Refer to the [Coraza tutorial][coraza-tutorial] or the [ModSecurity][modsec-docs] on how to do this.

-To get started with CRS refer to the Core Rule Set [installation instructions][modcrs-download].
+To get started with CRS refer to the CRS [installation instructions][modcrs-download].

-The OWASP Spotlight series provides an overview of how to use this Core Rule Set:
+The OWASP Spotlight series provides an overview of how to use this CRS:
 'Project 3 - [Core Rule Set (CRS) - 1st Line of Defense][spotlight03]'.

 ----